hsotoparada/home-prices-santiago-mr/README.md

 Similar data distributions can be visualized as the different layers in a QGIS project stored in `qgis/home-prices-santiago-mr.qgz`.

-However, due to memory limitations on the cloud provider, another of the best-performing trained models (`app/server/artifacts/model_xgb_f15_t397.pkl`), which is significantly lighter but has only slightly lower predictive power, will be deployed in our Web Application for demonstrative purpose.
+However, due to memory limitations on the chosen cloud provider service, another of the best-performing trained models (`app/server/artifacts/model_xgb_f15_t397.pkl`), which has only slightly lower predictive power but is significantly lighter, will be deployed in our Web Application for demonstrative purpose.

 ## Building Web Application for predicting rent prices

-The Web Application makes use of the selected model(s) to make predictions of the rent price of apartments in the Santiago Metropolitan Region (in Chilean pesos or CLP) and displays this information to the user.
+The Web Application makes use of the selected model to make predictions of the rent price of apartments in the Santiago Metropolitan Region (in Chilean pesos or CLP) and displays this information to the user.
-Predicted rent prices are calculated based on the following fields which describe the desired apartment and need to be entered by the user:
+Predicted rent prices are calculated based on the following fields which describe an apartment and need to be entered by the user:
 Apartment Surface (in square meters), Number of Bedrooms, Number of Bathrooms and Location (city).
 The figure below displays the Web Application layout and the predicted rent price of an apartment